SchemaStore/schemastore/CONTRIBUTING.md

 ## How-to

-### How to add a JSON Schema that's local to this repository
+### How to add a JSON Schema that's hosted in this repository

 Follow these instructions if you want to add the JSON schema file directly to this repository.
 If you want to keep the JSON schema hosted elsewhere, see [How to add a JSON Schema that's self-hosted/remote/external](#how-to-add-a-json-schema-thats-self-hostedremoteexternal).